A Basildon Chronology|

 Fryerns Community Centre in Whitmore Way opened.

 Nevendon Service Station in Honywood Road, opened.
-The garage on opening sold Shell petrol
+The garage on opening sold Shell petrol and on-site

 Arne Court, Laindon, old people's accommodation opened.
 The new Council run complex off Holst